ANRGUSC/MOTIVE/demo/README.md

 ...
 ```

 `node_modules` or its subdirectory contents is moved or removed.
-Please clone the repository again.
+Please clone or download the repository again.

 ```
 ...